GODFREY-EM/BAIT-3/README.md

-# RESOURCES (BAIT-III)
+# BAIT-3 LEARNING RESOURCES

-All notes for all modules (including tutorial questions and assignments)  just for BAIT student (3rd  year)
+All notes for all modules (including tutorial questions and assignments)